fgwei/fgwei.github.io/_includes/sections/about.md

 we applied certain security applications on popular Android apps, and the results shows that the tool is capable of finding real security issues and efficient enough in terms of analysis time.
 Our research paper is accepted by [CCS 2014](http://www.sigsac.org/ccs/CCS2014/).
+The Amandroid tool has been downloaded over 10,000 times as of Sep 2017 and become foundation of many research projects (cited over 180 times as of Sep 2017).

 </div>
 <div class="col-lg-12" markdown="1">